Hydrodynamic theory of wetting by active particles: Introduction

-The hydrodynamic framework -- which has also provided important recent insights in other types of active system~\cite{martin2023transition_arxiv, mason2024dynamicalpatternsnonreciprocaleffective} -- allows us to use precise mathematical analysis techniques familiar from field theories, while retaining a direct connection to microscopic behaviour\footnote{One aspect that aids this connection is that particle density and orientation fields both appear in the hydrodynamic equations; this differs from most active field theories, which take the hydrodynamic limit in a different way that eliminates orientational dynamics but retains diffusive noise.}.
-This means we can identify subtle yet physically significant effects, which may be obscured in particle-level studies \cite{WildingWettingABPs} by the confounding role of noise.
+The hydrodynamic framework -- which has also provided important recent insights in other types of active system~\cite{Martin2025, Mason2025} -- allows us to use precise analytic techniques familiar from field theories, while retaining a direct connection to microscopic behaviour\footnote{One aspect that aids this connection is that particle density and orientation fields both appear in the hydrodynamic equations; this differs from most active field theories for isotropic fluids, which take the hydrodynamic limit in a different way that eliminates orientational dynamics but retains diffusive noise.}.
+This means we can identify subtle yet physically significant effects, which may be obscured in particle-level studies \cite{Turci2021} by the confounding role of noise.

-We study wetting on a penetrable barrier in a periodic geometry, similar to the one studied in~\cite{WildingWettingABPs}; this is analogous to a slit geometry conventionally used to investigate equilibrium wetting~\cite{Evans_DFT_wetting}.
-Our deterministic equations result in a system which remains translationally symmetric in the direction(s) parallel to the wall, and so we study one-dimensional ($1d$) profiles -- although our model admits a general and exact description even in higher dimensions.
+In equilibrium systems, wetting is often investigated in a \textit{slit geometry}, wherein a fluid is confined between planar walls \cite{Evans2019, Leeuwen1989, Bucior2009, Swain2000, Valencia2001, Maciolek2003, Grzelak2008, Nijmeijer1990, Sikkenk1987}, simplifying the investigation of wetting transitions (see Section \ref{sec:background} and {Appendix \ref{app:wetting}}).
+We seek an analogous geometry to study active wetting transitions.
+However, it is known that active particles generically adsorb to hard walls \cite{Das2018, Elgeti2013, Sepulveda2017, Sepulveda2018}, leading to full wetting only~\cite{Zhao2026, Turci2021, Das2020, Neta2021, Turci2024}.
+We therefore use a smooth, permeable barrier (as in \cite{Turci2021, Das2020}) to access partial wetting states.
+We take periodic boundaries to suppress any other boundary-driven phenomena, and use fixed number of particles (see Section \ref{subsec:active_dynamics}) such that the model is always at liquid-vapour coexistence {(the transition we observe is therefore analogous to \textit{critical}, rather than \textit{complete}, wetting)}.
+Our deterministic equations result in a system which remains translationally symmetric in the direction(s) parallel to the wall, and so we study one-dimensional ($1d$) profiles -- although our hydrodynamic model admits a general and exact description even in higher dimensions.

-Using this framework, we uncover two key results.
-The first is that active wetting states appear remarkably similar to their equilibrium counterparts, despite fundamental differences in their microscopic dynamics.
-Not only can we show that density profiles in a slit geometry are analogous to equilibrium wetting states, but we also demonstrate that the transition between full and partial wetting states retains all the salient characteristics of a critical wetting transition, in which the density profile changes continuously on approaching the wetting transition.
-Despite these similarities, our second key result is that permeable barriers induce a ratchet effect in active systems -- this leads to a steady-state current in the partially-wet state, and a novel pathway for the full-to-partial wetting transition, which would be forbidden for passive fluids.
-Taken together, these results rigorously connect equilibrium and active wetting, while clarifying how nonequilibrium microscopic dynamics gives rise to novel macroscopic behaviour.